senecajs/seneca-provider/doc/build.md

 ```
 <!--START:SECTION:intro-->
-// here is where your intro.md will get injected
+// here is where your intro.md will be injected
 <!--END:SECTION:intro-->

 Syntax is: